aprettyloner/Object-Detection-on-Thermal-Images/README.md

 - Object Classification in Thermal Images using Convolutional Neural Networks for Search and Rescue Missions with Unmanned Aerial Systems

-- Defense and Aerospace: Detecting IDEs in live combat war zones
+- Defense and Aerospace: Detecting IEDs (Improvised Explosive Devices) in live combat war zones

-- Autonomous Cars or Drones
+- Autonomous Cars or Drones, personal or commercial

 - Electrical grid monitoring